Salt Water Salt Water — Do You Need Cyanuric Acid in a Saltwater Pool? Complete Guide

 Many saltwater pool owners make these critical errors:

 Assuming stabilizer isn't needed: Some believe salt cells produce "different" chlorine that doesn't need protection.
-All chlorine requires UV protection regardless of source.
+All chlorine needs UV protection regardless of source — so if your pool gets sunlight, it needs CYA (an indoor pool is the one case that doesn’t).

 Reducing High Cyanuric Acid Levels

-Unlike other chemicals, cyanuric acid doesn't break down naturally.
+Unlike most other pool chemicals, cyanuric acid breaks down only very slowly.
 If levels exceed 100ppm, you'll need to dilute by draining and refilling portions of your pool water.
 Plan for 25-30% annual water replacement to prevent CYA creep.

 Consider using a reverse osmosis mobile service for partial water changes, which removes CYA while maintaining proper water balance chemistry.